China's Iran oil imports seen hitting new high in March, curbing OPEC output options

 China maintained small monthly purchases of Iranian oil that averaged 2.4 million barrels over the whole of 2020, according to Chinese customs.

-Reporting by Asia energy team; Additional reporting by Jonathan Saul and Alex Lawler in London; Editing by Florence Tan and Edwina Gibbs
+Reporting by Asia energy team; Additional reporting by Jonathan Saul, Alex Lawler in London and Shivani Singh in Beijing; Editing by Florence Tan and Edwina Gibbs

 Our Standards: The Thomson Reuters Trust Principles.